f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 Without downsampling the sample rate given by the source plugin is directly applied to the channel.

-When the downsampler is engaged the channel sample rate is the closest integer MS/s below the source sample rate. e.g for a source sample rate of 3.2 MS/s this will be 3 MS/s.
-If a positive number of MS/s cannot be obtained the decimator is disabled and the source sample rate is used instead.
+When the downsampler is engaged the channel sample rate is the closest multiple of 0.5 MS/s below the source sample rate. e.g for a source sample rate of 3.2 MS/s this will be 3 MS/s.
+If a non null sample rate cannot be obtained the decimator is disabled and the source sample rate is used instead.

-When the downsampler is engaged the signal is lowpass filtered and the cutoff frequency can be adjusted with the in band filter cutoff slider (12).
+When the downsampler is engaged the signal is lowpass filtered and the cutoff frequency can be adjusted with the in band filter cutoff slider (13).
 This works also when the decimation ratio is 1.0 e.g source sample rate is 3 MS/s.

 <h3>4: Channel sample rate</h3>

 This is the channel sample rate in kS/s possibly downsampled from source when rational downsampler is engaged (3).

+<h3>5: Number of points (or samples) per line</h3>

+This is the number of points or samples per complete line including sync and black porchs.

-<h3>5: BFO PLL lock indicator</h3>
+<h3>6: BFO PLL lock indicator</h3>

 Warning: this is experimental.

 When single sideband demodulation is selected (USB, LSB) the BFO is phased locked to the carrier.
 This indicator turns green if the PLL is locked.

-<h3>6: BFO frequency adjustment</h3>
+<h3>7: BFO frequency adjustment</h3>

 Warning: this is experimental.

 This allows adjstment of BFO frequency in 10 Hz steps from -5 to +5 kHz.
 You will have to look for the right value to lock to the carrier.
-See (5) for the lock indicator.
+See (6) for the lock indicator.

-<h3>7: BFO frequency</h3>

-Warning: this is experimental.

-This is the BFO base frequency in Hz.
+The BFO base frequency in Hz appears on the right.
 Actual frequency may change acoording to PLL locking to the carrier.

 <h3>8: Channel power</h3>